w3c/wcag-act-rules/content/html-page-lang-xml-lang-match-5b7ae0.md

 ## Accessibility Support

 Since most assistive technologies will consistently use `lang` over `xml:lang` when both are used, violation of this rule may not necessarily be a violation of WCAG 2.
-Only when there are inconsistencies between assistive technologies, as to which attribute is used to determine the language, does this lead to a violation of SC 3.1.1.
+Only when there are inconsistencies between assistive technologies as to which attribute is used to determine the language does this lead to a violation of SC 3.1.1.

 ## Background